killerChetan/killerChetan/README.md

 - 🔭 I’m currently working on :  python
 - 🌱 I’m currently learning : javascript
 - 👯 I’m looking to collaborate on : web based projects
-- 🤔 I’m looking for help with : javascript,python
+- 🤔 I’m looking for help with : javascript,react,python
 - 📫 How to reach me: linkedin,insta
 - 😄 Pronouns:  Tinku
 - ⚡ Fun fact:  im a beginner in webdevelopment